xScarlife/useful-websites/README.md

 **Telsa Mount Planner http://telsa-productions.co.uk.**
 ```
 The Telsa Mount Planner will search for your World of Warcraft character and generate a route for you to farm mounts in the game.
-It will take into account any mounts you already own to create an optimised route just for you.
 ```

 **Soul Ash Calculator https://soulash.eu/**